Cost of Living Comparison Between Papua New Guinea and United States Cost of Living Comparison Between Papua New Guinea and United States

 Monthly Cost of Living

-Papua New Guinea is roughly 74% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Papua New Guinea is roughly 74% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency